SE-ML/se-ml.github.io/best_practices/_posts/2020-02-02-doc_features.md

 layout: practice
 author: Alex Serban, Joost Visser
 name: Assign an Owner to Each Feature and Document its Rationale
+title: Assign an Owner to Each Feature and Document its Rationale
 category: Experiment
 unique_id: exp_owner
 index: 9